MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Connect-PSSession.md

 Valid values are **Default**, **Basic**, **Credssp**, **Digest**, **Kerberos**, **Negotiate**, and **NegotiateWithImplicitCredential**.
 The default value is **Default**.

-For more information about the values of this parameter, see https://msdn.microsoft.com/library/system.management.automation.runspaces.authenticationmechanism in the MSDN library.
+For more information about the values of this parameter, see [AuthenticationMechanism Enumeration](https://msdn.microsoft.com/library/system.management.automation.runspaces.authenticationmechanism) in the MSDN library.

 CAUTION: Credential Security Support Provider (CredSSP) authentication, in which the user's credentials are passed to a remote computer to be authenticated, is designed for commands that require authentication on more than one resource, such as accessing a remote network share.
 This mechanism increases the security risk of the remote operation.